 Just from arriving at the airport, it is obvious that the entire city lives and breathes Web Summit.

-This was my first time in Lisbon and (other than eating pastéis de nata 😅) I was amazed by the booming tech community that is strengthened even more thanks to events like this.
+This was my first time in Lisbon and I was amazed by the booming tech community that is strengthened even more thanks to events like this.

 Building community and giving back is really important to us at Slido, so we felt like being in Lisbon offered the perfect opportunity to organize an evening social get-together to meet our friends, partners, customers, but also some new faces, and talk all things tech.